chiras/HoneyBee-ResistanceResilience/README.md

 Some parts of the R Script also origin from this GitHub repository.

 ## Metadata file:
-Coordinates were truncated due to an agreement with all citizen scientists.
+Coordinates were truncated due to an agreement with all citizen scientists to preserve anonymity.
+The non-truncated version is available upon request.